What is Panretin?

-Alitretinoin topical (for the skin) is used to treat skin lesions caused by AIDS-related Kaposi's sarcoma.
+Panretin (for the skin) is used in adults to treat skin lesions caused by AIDS-related Kaposi's sarcoma.

-FDA pregnancy category D. Do not use alitretinoin topical if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control, and tell your doctor if you become pregnant during treatment.
+May harm an unborn baby.
+Do not use if you are pregnant.
+Use effective birth control while using Panretin.
+Tell your doctor if you become pregnant.

 Wash your hands before and after using this medicine, unless you are treating skin areas on your hands.